joannakl/cs102/labs/lab9.markdown

   - If we were to add a new node with value 35 to the above tree, where would you attach it?
   - If we were to add a new node with value 70 to the above tree, where would you attach it?
   - If we were to add a new node with value 8 to the above tree, where would you attach it?
+  - If we were to add a new node with value 8 to the above tree, where would you attach it?
+  - Working with the original tree, what would the tree look like if we removed the value 32 from it.
+  - Working with the original tree, what would the tree look like if we removed the value 55 from it.
+  - Working with the original tree, what would the tree look like if we removed the value 25 from it.